frjo/hugo-theme-zen/README.md

 * Converted from sass to modern vanilla css with nesting and layers.
 Please check [CSS Nesting | Can I use](https://caniuse.com/css-nesting) to see if you are comfortable with css nesting support in browsers before updating to v6.
 * No changes to styles or templates so sites should look identical, if the browser support nesting.

+### Upgrade to 6.x

+1. If you have overridden any sass files you will need to rename the directory and change the file extension.
+E.g `assets/sass/_custom.scss` -> `assets/css/_custom.css`.
+2. You might also need to update the styles in the overridden files to conform to standard css.

 ## Version 5.x 2025-03-26

 * Minimum Hugo version is now v0.146.0.
 This plus the rearranged variables are the reasons for making this v5.